 stdin of the application given in the first parameter.
 Moreover, the kernel fills the values of any parameters formatted as

 /proc/sys/kernel/core_pattern configuration setting is set when the

 apport crash reporting service starts on system boot.

-The Dynatrace installer overwrites the core pattern with its own command but preserves the original pattern.
+The OneAgent installer overwrites the core pattern with its own command but preserves the original pattern.

 The content of the original